Repeated Cyclogenesis on Hot-Exoplanet Atmospheres with Deep Heating

 In state~\textit{i}), a strong modon and a much weaker antimodon form in the deep region near the substellar and antistellar points, respectively.
 Both couplets eventually drift westward after an initial eastward translation by the modon.
 Subsequently, one or both may spread apart or entirely break up repeatedly near the eastern terminator.
 In state~\textit{ii}), the two cyclones of the modon spin out alternatively in the northern and southern hemispheres, both moving off to the west after spinning out.
 This leads to a noticeable symmetry breaking between the two hemispheres.
 Importantly, this state is transient, lasting a much shorter duration than the other states.
 In state~\textit{iii}), cyclones straddle a large-amplitude equatorial Rossby wave and steadily translate westward with the wave in a von K\'arm\'an vortex street-like chain \cite{KarmanRubach12}---without breaking up.
 This state is generally seen in the very deep regions ($p\, \gtrsim\, 10^6$\,Pa), post a very long build-up period (typically $t \sim 200$)~\cite{Choetal21}.

 \psection{Cyclone Quartet with Deep Heating} Fig.~\ref{fig:fig3}b shows the $\zeta$ field for \wasp\ at $t = 157$ (at the same $p$-level of the fields in Fig.~\ref{fig:fig1}).
 Fig.~\ref{fig:fig3}b should be compared with Fig.~\ref{fig:fig1}a, as the two give an idea of the dynamic and quasi-cyclic nature of the flow with deep heating: they illustrate roughly the half points of a cycle.
-For example, the field shown in Fig.~\ref{fig:fig3}b is essentially the same as that at $t \approx 145$ (as well as at $t \approx 15$), and the field shown in Fig.~\ref{fig:fig1}a is essentially same as that at $t \approx 165$ (albeit with $\sim$\,$45^\circ$ westward shift in the latter).
+That is, the field shown in Fig.~\ref{fig:fig3}b is essentially the same as that at $t \approx 145$ (as well as at $t \approx 15$), and the field shown in Fig.~\ref{fig:fig1}a is essentially same as that at $t \approx 165$ (albeit with $\sim$\,$45^\circ$ westward shift in the latter).

 In general, the flow contains a much greater number of small-scale vortices at the shown $p$-level than that with shallow heating (cf. Fig.~\ref{fig:fig3}a and Fig.~\ref{fig:fig3}b).
-More importantly, unlike in simulations with shallow heating, large uncoupled cyclones---usually four of them---repeatedly form and spin off westward at mid-latitude, after the initial formation and subsequent rapid eastward translation of a cyclonic modon on the dayside ($t \lesssim 10$).
-After the initial period, the uncoupled cyclones form via Rossby wave breaking in both the northern and southern hemispheres: the wave breaks in the counter-clockwise and clockwise directions in the northern and southern hemisperes, respectively, rolling up into cyclones.
-The growth time for this is very short ($\sim$\,1); and, once formed, the cyclones last for a period of $\sim$\,3 to $\sim$\,15, before succumbing to large-scale external straining.
+More importantly, unlike in simulations with shallow heating, large uncoupled cyclones---usually four of them---repeatedly form and individually spin off westward at mid-latitudes.
+This occurs after an initial brief period of a giant cyclonic modon formation, subsequent rapid eastward translation, and total breakup on the dayside ($t \lesssim 10$).
+After the breakup, large cyclones form via Rossby wave breaking in both the northern and southern hemispheres: the wave breaks in the counter-clockwise and clockwise directions in the northern and southern hemispheres, respectively, rolling up into cyclones.
+The growth time for the formation is very short ($\sim$\,1); but, once formed, the cyclones last for a period of $\sim$\,3 to $\sim$\,15, before succumbing to large-scale external straining.
 The signature of the cyclone quartet life cycle can be seen in disk-integrated thermal flux, as discussed below.
-The copious small-scale vortices (storms), continuously regenerated in bursts generally along the sharp fronts surrounding the cyclones, also remain coherent for a long time ($\,\gtrsim\!
+The copious small-scale vortices (storms), continuously regenerated in bursts and generally populated along the sharp fronts surrounding the cyclones, also remain coherent for a long time ($\,\gtrsim\!
 10$).
-These flow characteristics can be seen in the movie provided as part of the SM.